Eurydia/notes-on-clean-programming-language/content/appendix-a/stdint.md

 ## Introduction

-This section of Appendix A discusses operations and functions defined within `StdInt` and by extension `StdEnv`.
+This section of **Appendix A** discusses operations and functions defined within Standard Integer and, by extension, the Standard Environment.

-These operations and functions primarily interact `Int` type.

 ## Arithmetic Operations